olgabovkun/AWS-examples-certification/sns/create-subscription/README.md

 --topic-arn "arn:aws:sns:us-west-2:123456789012:my-topic" \
 --message "This is a test message"
 ```
-Visit your Webhook.site dashboard to view the incoming requests and messages.
+Check your email to view the incoming requests and messages.

 ## Cleanup
 #### List Subscriptions